Restoration of a 1938 Martin D-28 Herringbone guitar.

 The neck is in very good shape and does not show any real fire damage.
 It is not original -- it has a threaded insert in the dovetail.
-The tuner will be cleaned.The back of the peghead showed some soot, but cleaned up nicely.
-The from of the peghead looks good after cleaning.
+The tuners, like most everything on this guitar, Old Smokey, need to be cleaned.The back of the peghead showed some soot, but cleaned up nicely.
+The front of the peghead looks good after cleaning.

 The Waverly tuners are modern replacements.
 They appear to be "relic" versions, made to appear old.
 After the fire, they really appear old.
 They will need to be cleaned.

 The peghead was not seriously damaged an cleaned up well.